marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options.rst

                           and register usage. <code-gen-options>
   Options for interoperability with other
                                 languages. <interoperability-options>
-  Environment variables that affect :command:`gfortran`. <environment-variables>
+  Environment variables that affect gfortran. <environment-variables>

 .. toctree::